Table of Contents:

 Evaluation of these preparation techniques, using fluorescent dye solutions, has shown contamination of gloves and the sleeves and chest of gowns.97

-Disposal of Drugs and Contaminated Materials.
 Contaminated materials used in the preparation and administration of HD's, such as gloves, gowns, syringes and vials, present a hazard to support and housekeeping staff.
 The use of properly labeled, sealed and covered disposal containers, handled by trained and protected personnel, should be routine, and is required under the Bloodborne Pathogens Standard109 if such items are contaminated with blood or other potentially infectious materials.
 HD's and contaminated materials should be disposed of in accordance with federal, state, and local laws.
 Disposal of some of these drugs is regulated by the EPA.
 Drugs that are unused commercial chemical products and are considered by the EPA to be toxic wastes must be disposed of in accordance with 40 CFR part 261.33,24 Spills can also represent a hazard; the employer should ensure that all employees are familiar with appropriate spill procedures.

-Survey of Current Work Practices.
 Surveys of U.S. cancer centers and oncology clinics reveal wide variation in work practices, equipment or training for personnel preparing CD's.56,73 This lack of standardization results in a high prevalence of potential occupational exposure to CD's.
 One survey found that 40% of hospital pharmacists reported a skin exposure to CD's at least once a month, and only 28% had medical surveillance programs in their workplaces.16 Nurses, particularly those in outpatient settings, were found to be even less well protected than pharmacists.111 Such findings emphasize current lack of protection for all personnel who risk potential exposure to HD's.

 The ASHP further recommends that specific consideration of the following provisions be included where appropriate: